Kong/docs.konghq.com/app/2.2.x/db-less-and-declarative-config.md

 ## What Is Declarative Configuration

-<i>If you are already familiar with the concept of declarative configuration you
+<i>If you are already familiar with the concept of declarative configuration, you
-may skip this section.</i>
+can skip this section.</i>

 The key idea in declarative configuration is, as its name shows, the notion that it is *declarative*, as opposed to an *imperative* style of configuration.
 "Imperative" means that a configuration is given as a series of
-orders: "do this, then to that".
+orders: "do this, then do that".
 "Declarative" means that the configuration is given all at once: "I declare this to be the state of the world".

-The Kong Admin API is an example of an imperative configuration tool: the final state of the configuration is obtain through a sequence of API calls: one call to create a Service, another call to create a Route, another call to add a Plugin, and so on.
+The Kong Admin API is an example of an imperative configuration tool.
+The final state of the configuration is attained through a sequence of API calls: one call to create a Service, another call to create a Route, another call to add a Plugin, and so on.